 - Obtained defense verdict in a jury trial on all claims of a non-settling defendant, affirmed by 9th Circuit in a decision cited by Law360 as one of 2009’s major decisions in antitrust law.

-- Obtained dismissal of FTC’s first post-Actavis challenge to an alleged “reverse payment” settlement.
+- Obtained dismissal of Federal Trade Commission’s first post-Actavis challenge to an alleged “reverse payment” settlement.

 - Takeda Pharmaceuticals in defense of class action and private litigation alleging violation of the antitrust laws from a pharmaceutical intellectual property settlement agreement.